CCAR-ORCCA/scarabaeus/paper/paper.md

 management throughout.
-Contributing a capability of this scope to any existing tool would have required restructuring its fundamental architecture; SCB was designed from the ground up around interplanetary mission navigation requirements, building on the scientific Python ecosystem [@virtanen2020scipy; @harris2020numpy] rather than re-implementing general numerical infrastructure.
+Contributing a capability of this scope to any existing tool would have required restructuring its fundamental architecture; SCB was designed from the ground up around interplanetary mission navigation requirements, building on the scientific Python ecosystem [@virtanen2020scipy; @harris2020numpy].

 # Software Design

 **Python/Rust hybrid architecture.** The primary API is written in Python using an object-oriented design.
-Users configure dynamics models, measurement types, and estimation filters as Python objects, compose them into a `MissionSequence`, and execute the navigation pipeline with minimal boilerplate.
+Users configure dynamics models, measurement types, and estimation filters as Python objects, compose them, and execute the navigation pipeline with minimal boilerplate.
 The Rust back-end is reserved for the performance-critical integration hot path.
 The IAS15 integrator [@rein2015ias15]—an implicit adaptive 15th-order method suited for long-arc deep-space